 I am not talking about an immediate bubble burst, but just that technology stocks may underperform other sectors or your expectations in the next year.

-If you like this article, like and share it, and don’t forget to subscribe to my mailing list if you haven’t done so.
+If you find this article useful, like and share it.
+And don’t forget to subscribe to my mailing list below and my Telegram Channel if you haven’t done so.